yakara-ltd/cookbook-gitlab/README.md

 This installs GitLab Runner.
 This does not have to be on the same system, in fact GitLab recommend against it.

+## docker

+This installs Docker and starts the service.
+It includes the `runner` recipe above.

 ## mysql, postgres

 These are internal, set `gitlab['database']['type']` instead.